ChoiTommy/EE3080-Cyber-Attack-and-Defence/Attack/attack_flow.md

 The phishing email:
 > Hi Mr. Fahmi,
 >
-> I got your email from a peer saying that you are in a phone market-related project.
-May I share with you a newly launched phone in the market, which I believe is quite worth reading?
-The link to the phone is [here](https://shorturl.at/ksT15)!
+> Thank you for connecting with me at the Engineering Event last week.
+It was a pleasure speaking with you about the latest technology.
+To follow up on our conversation, I would like to hear your input on this latest [news](http://shorturl.at/ksT15).
 >
 > I would like an exchange of opinions regarding it!
 >